Tropical storm closes in on Florida, Alabama and Mississippi

 “It’s heavy rainfall on the entire coast,” he said.

 A tropical storm warning has been issued for the Mississippi/Alabama border to the Aucilla River in Florida.
-Rainfall totals of between 5 and 10 inches, with up to 15 inches, are possible from eastern Louisiana to Mississippi, Alabama, western Tennessee and the western Florida panhandle, the NWS said.
+Rainfall totals of between 5 and 10 inches (13-25 cm), with up to 15 inches, are possible from eastern Louisiana to Mississippi, Alabama, western Tennessee and the western Florida panhandle, the NWS said.

 All 67 Florida counties were issued the emergency notice to give state and local governments enough time and resources to prepare, Florida Governor Rick Scott said in a statement.